 Of course, it would also be nice to have a better understanding of how often crashes occur with ground ambulance transports.
 Such data are surprisingly hard to come by and are likely to be underreported (Ballan 2011).
 But it certainly seems there are a disproportionate number of medical helicopter/air ambulance accidents, given the relative frequencies of the two types of transport.

-In view of the lack of effective oversight of the medical helicopter/air ambulance industry and the several potential conflicts of interest among key stakeholders (see our September 1, 2009 Patient Safety Tip of the Week “”), the onus for reform falls either to (1) the public to put pressure on their state governments to develop oversight or (2) the hospital community to ensure appropriate use of such services.
+In view of the lack of effective oversight of the medical helicopter/air ambulance industry and the several potential conflicts of interest among key stakeholders (see our September 1, 2009 Patient Safety Tip of the Week “The Real Root Causes of Medical Helicopter Crashes”), the onus for reform falls either to (1) the public to put pressure on their state governments to develop oversight or (2) the hospital community to ensure appropriate use of such services.
 Good luck with the former!
 Unless a celebrity dies in such a crash it is unlikely that state legislatures will do anything.

 So the task really falls to hospitals.
 Even if your organization does not own its own medical helicopter, there are things you can do to help ensure the safety of your staff and patients:

 <![if !supportLists]>· <![endif]>Look at the data.
 Get good data from the helicopter company about transport times and any issues that arose.
 Make sure you get the data you need from the receiving hospital on key measures like time to angioplasty.

 <![if !supportLists]>· <![endif]>After each transport, assess whether the benefit of the helicopter trip outweighed the risks and assess whether alternative (ground) transport would have been appropriate.